mpv-player/mpv/DOCS/man/ipc.rst

 mpv can be controlled by external programs using the JSON-based IPC protocol.
-It can be enabled by specifying the path to a unix socket or a named pipe using the option ``--input-ipc-server``.
+It can be enabled by specifying the path to a unix socket or a named pipe using the option ``--input-ipc-server``, or the file descriptor number of a unix socket or a named pipe using ``--input-ipc-client``.
 Clients can connect to this socket and send commands to the player or receive events from it.

 .. warning::